FleetCarma/embedC-Challenge/README.md

 * Two (essentially empty) source files are found in the trip_calculator directory.
 Use them to use to implement your library.

 * A main.c exists for you to call your unit test(s).
-If you have a favourite C unit test library, by all means import it.
+If you have a favourite C unit test library then by all means import it.

 * vehicle_signal_t.h can be included where knowledge of this data type is needed.